 The Soil Carbon Sponge

 Rain water is no longer repelled but it now infiltrates into the soil, filling up the voids.
 The water no longer runs off but is now held in the soil where it can be slowly released to plants as they photosynthesise and transpire.
+All of this increases the photosynthetic capacity of the soil-plant ecosystem and the system spirals up.

 The Soil Carbon Sponge gives you water, it gives you access to previously unavailable nutrients, it gives you root-ability where roots can easily make their way towards more nutrients, it gives you microbial life and it gives you resilience.